 A counsellor will be able to guide you through the emotional side of your separation or divorce.
 This will also put you in a position to make sound decisions in the legal process.
 A counsellor will also be of great assistance to any children going through the separation process with their parents.
 Separation and divorce can be very difficult for children.
 Further, a counsellor will be able to help them process their feelings and move through the process.
 Counsellors are a great professional to engage during the divorce and separation process.

 Second, a financial advisor is an important member to add to your professional team.
 As lawyers, we do not have the same knowledge as a financial advisor in relation items such as investments, savings plans, or how to prepare for retirement.
 Also, a financial advisor will be able to give you advice on how to best handle your finances now that you are separated.

 Best Interests of the Children- Toronto Family Lawyers

 Most often one spouse has been left in charge of the finances throughout the relationship.
 This leaves the other spouse in the dark on how to properly manage their money.
 A financial advisor can step in to help that spouse ensure that their money is managed advantageously.
 It doesn’t matter if you have always handled the finances or never touched the finances.
 It is always good to connect just for a second opinion.
 The financial advisor should be consulted during a separation to ensure that your finances are protected.

 Our lawyers are limited to providing advice on the law and frequently recognize situations that would benefit the help of another professional.
-We are always happy to give recommendations for counselors and financial advisors to help you.
+Further, we are always happy to give recommendations for counsellors and financial advisors to help you.
 Are you going through a separation or divorce?
 Do you have questions about the best interests of the children?